-The Payment of Wages is a general labor law poster poster by the New Jersey Department Of Labor and Workforce Development.
+The Payment of Wages is a labor law posters poster by the New Jersey Department Of Labor and Workforce Development.
 This is a mandatory posting for all employers in New Jersey, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster describes how often employers MUST pay wages to employees as well as acceptable times an employer can deduct from an employee's wages, let employees know when hired their rate of pay and the regular payday, notify employees of changes of pay rates or paydays prior to the change as well as other changes listed on this poster.
 This poster also lists what happens when employers break any part of this law.